J. Kelly Nestruck

-James Kelleher Nestruck (/ˈnɛsˌtrʌk/ NESS-truk; styled as J. Kelly Nestruck) is a Canadian journalist and arts critic.
+J. Kelly Nestruck (/ˈnɛsˌtrʌk/ NESS-truk) is a Canadian journalist and arts critic.
 After a longtime stint as the chief theatre critic for The Globe and Mail, he shifted in October 2024 to become a television critic for the paper following the retirement of John Doyle.

 Life and career

 Nestruck was born in Winnipeg, Manitoba.
-He was raised in Montreal.
+He grew up between Winnipeg and Montreal.
 He is bilingual.

-Nestruck began writing for the McGill Daily, one of the student-run newspapers at McGill University in Montreal, while studying drama at the school's English department.
+Nestruck began writing for The McGill Daily, one of the student-run newspapers at McGill University, while studying history, English, and drama at the school.
 He began an internship at the National Post as a reporter in 2003.
 He moved to feature writing shortly after.

 In 2006, Nestruck became a subeditor and writer for The Guardian in London, England.

-He returned to Toronto in 2008 to take the role of theatre critic for The Globe and Mail.
+He returned to Canada in 2008 to take the role of theatre critic for The Globe and Mail in Toronto.
 He is a four-time winner of the Nathan Cohen Award for Excellence in Critical Writing, and in 2013, he was a runner-up for a National Newspaper Award in the Arts and Entertainment category.

-He completed a masters at the Centre for Theatre, Drama and Performance Studies at University of Toronto in 2013.
+He completed a master's degree at the Centre for Drama, Theatre & Performance Studies at the University of Toronto in 2013.

 In 2016, Nestruck married playwright and screenwriter Charlotte Corbeil-Coleman.
 He cited the need to be more present at home for their children, thus making it difficult for him to attend evening theatrical shows, as a reason for his shift to television criticism in 2024.